 The ubiquitous 5x5 likelihood-by-impact grid was built for workplace injuries and supply chain disruptions.
 Discrete events, observable frequencies, calibrated actuarial data.
 AI fails all three.
 Risks compound across systems, depend on context the model cannot see, and stay invisible until the cascade hits production.

 Four scoring dimensions map to what boards actually allocate against.
 Each scores 0-10.
-Composite is a weighted average and the weights are configurable per organization based on risk appetite and regulatory exposure.
+Composite is a weighted average — the weights are configurable per organization based on risk appetite and regulatory exposure.
 The point of the four dimensions is not precision.
 It is that each one carries a verb the board can act on: write a check, change a vendor, escalate to legal, halt a deployment.

 | Dimension | Weight | What It Measures | Low (0-3) | Medium (4-6) | High (7-10) |